JSachdev92/Path-Planning/Jayant_Sachdev_PathPlanningReport.md

 #### Path Generation

 For the path generation, we use the spline tool suggested for the project to generate the path.
-We start out by taking the last 2 points of the vehicle to anchor the spline and then we add 3 new points to generate a smooth spline that allows continuity in terms of vehicle path.The 3 new points are generated using map waypoints based on the vehicles current position and where we anticpate it will be at 3 look ahead times in the future based on the vehicles desired velocity.
-Changing the look ahead point as a function of speed allows the generated path to be more dynamic.
+We start out by taking the last 2 points of the vehicle to anchor the spline and then we add 3 new points to generate a smooth spline that allows continuity in terms of vehicle path.The 3 new points are generated using map waypoints based on the vehicles current position and where we anticpate it will be at 3 look ahead times in the future based on the vehicles maximum velocity.

 We then take the spline and the previous path to send the next points to the controller.
 We start with all the previous points and then add additional points to send a total of 50 points to the controller.
 We break down the points such that the x-points are spaced out based on our sample time to track the desired longitudinal velocity.